 All corporations in America have to pay a federal income tax.
-Many states also have a corporate income tax, which corporations operating in Lansing, Kansas have to pay.
+Many states also have a corporate income tax, which corporations operating in Lansing, Michigan have to pay.

-In Kansas the corporate tax rate probably differs from the individual tax rate as well.
+In Michigan the corporate tax rate probably differs from the individual tax rate as well.
 In many states, policymakers have determined that the local economy benefits most when it is business-friendly.
-In those states, the corporate tax rate is usually lower than the individual income tax rate, unlike the federal system, where the corporate tax rate is higher.
+In those states, the corporate tax rate is typically lower than the individual income tax rate, unlike the federal system, where the corporate tax rate is higher.

-In any case, Lansing, Kansas corporations have to pay both the state and federal income tax.
+In any case, Lansing, Michigan corporations have to pay both the state and federal income tax.
 If they fail to do so, they can be subject to severe penalties, such as very large fines.
 These fines can be big enough to put some smaller companies out of business.
-Suffice to say, it's normally cheaper for corporations to pay their taxes than to not.
+Suffice to say, it's usually cheaper for corporations to pay their taxes than to not.

-How Can a Lansing, Kansas Corporate Tax Lawyer Help?
+How Can a Lansing, Michigan Corporate Tax Lawyer Help?

 Most larger corporations have lawyers and accountants who ensure that they are in full compliance with both state and federal tax law.

 But most smaller Lansing corporations cannot afford to have these professionals on staff.
 So, they simply hire them as needed.
 If you are a business owner, and you have questions about corporate taxation, you should seek the counsel of a competent and reputable tax lawyer in Lansing, Michigan as soon as you can.